STACEY VANEK SMITH, HOST:

-SMITH: A couple of months ago BJ Holloway was robbed.
+A couple of months ago, BJ Holloway was robbed.

-HOLLOWAY: At the end of my job I went home and I grab a bite to eat.
+BJ HOLLOWAY: At the end of my job, I went home and I grabbed a bite to eat.

-SMITH: BJ works at Walmart in Spencer, Oklahoma - it's this little town outside of Oklahoma City.
-BJ's house was fine, his truck was still there.
+SMITH: BJ works at Wal-Mart in Spencer, Okla.
+It's a little town outside of Oklahoma City.
+BJ's house was fine.
+His truck was still there.
 The thieves had gone after something much more valuable to BJ.

-HOLLOWAY: Then I went to check on my livestock and feed them again with feed.
+HOLLOWAY: Then I went to check on my livestock and feed them and give them a little feed.
 I take some grain out there sometime.